vlad-timotei/wpgp-tools/README.md

 ### Known issues
 - Tooltips overlap for the Quick Links section (should be fixed upstream)
-- GoogleTranslate link doesn't work for locales that use a different abreviation than GT uses (future release will fix this)
 - It's an unpacked extension and the repo doesn't use workflows to build the release additional zip

 ### Future version features